THE EMPHASIS ON RIGHTEOUS BEHAVIOR

 It appears to me that one area of confusion today in Christian thinking is the difference between imputed righteousness and righteous behavior.
 Imputed righteousness is right standing in God’s sight when we place our faith in Christ’s salvation.

 Righteous behavior is behavior which ordinarily is judged to be so by most people of the world.
-This would include honesty, truthfulness, kindliness, fairness, compassion, generosity, faithfulness, peaceableness gentleness with the weak and helpless.
+This would include honesty, truthfulness, kindliness, fairness, compassion, generosity, faithfulness, peaceableness, and gentleness with the weak and helpless.